Israel News

 2. If you're in Israel, check with your local community about donation drives for soldiers as well as volunteer opportunities to assist the spouses and children of called-up reservists.

-3. If you're outside Israel, contact your local government representatives, such as your US Congressperson or Senator, to demand aid and support for Israel's defense.
+3. If you're outside Israel, contact your local government representatives, such as your US Congressperson or Senator, to demand continued aid and support for Israel's defense.

 4. Wear IDF-themed gear or Support Israel items made by Israeli artists to express your solidarity!